Skip to Main Content

 • Cathryn holds a bachelor's degree from Trinity College and a certificate in publishing from Columbia University

-Free, Printable Checklist | Traditional Elements | Optional Elements
+In this article: Printable Wedding Stationery Checklist | What to Include In Wedding Invitations: Essential Elements | Optional Elements

-Plus: What Not to Include in Wedding Invitations
+Plus: What Not to Include In Wedding Invitations

-Printable Wedding Invitation Suite Checklist
+Printable Wedding Stationery Checklist for Invitation Suite

 Design: Tiana Crispino

-"The wedding invitation suite refers only to the components of the wedding invitation itself (everything that goes in the envelope).
-Other paper items, like menus, thank-you cards, save-the-dates, etc. are considered part of the wedding stationery suite," says Forrest.
-Here's everything you need to squeeze into the envelope when you send guests their official bids.
+"The wedding invitation suite refers only to the components of the wedding invitation itself (everything that goes in the envelope)," says Forrest.
+"Other paper items, like menus, thank-you cards, save-the-dates, etc., are considered part of the wedding stationery suite."
+That said, here's everything you need to squeeze into the envelope once you hash out when to send your wedding invitations.

 Wedding Invitation